Oath of Allegiance (United Kingdom): Oaths to heirs and successors

-This oath to the king, his heirs and successors is now administered in citizen ceremonies to immigrants becoming naturalized British subjects.
+The oath to the king, his heirs and successors is now administered in citizen ceremonies to immigrants becoming naturalized British subjects.

-Members of the judiciary (justices of the peace, district judges, circuit judges etc.) swear their allegiance to the king, and to his heirs and successors; police officers in England and Wales pledge their allegiance to the king, but not his heirs and successors.
+Members of the judiciary (justices of the peace, district judges, circuit judges etc.) swear their allegiance to the king and his heirs and successors; police officers in England and Wales pledge their allegiance to the king, but not his heirs and successors.
 Members of the Northern Ireland Assembly and the Police Service of Northern Ireland (PSNI) do not swear an oath of allegiance.
-The PSNI in 2001 replaced the Royal Ulster Constabulary, whose members pledged their allegiance to the King, but not his heirs and successors.
+The PSNI in 2001 replaced the Royal Ulster Constabulary, whose members pledged their allegiance to the late Queen Elizabeth II, but not her heirs and successors.
 The Scottish police have never pledged allegiance.
 Members of the Privy Council only swear allegiance to the "King's majesty", not to the king's heirs and successors.